SWFAS Bylaws - Approved 9/07/23

 SECTION 1.
 CLASSES OF MEMBERSHIP.

-A. REGULAR MEMBERSHIP.
+- REGULAR MEMBERSHIP.
 Regular membership shall be for any person 18 years of age and older.
 Membership is extended to any immediate family members living in the same residence as the primary member.
 However only paid Regular members are eligible to vote on SWFAS business and to hold office.

 - MEMBERSHIP DUES.
 The annual dues for Regular members shall be determined each year at the December annual meeting.
 The dues amount will be recommended by the Officers and agreed to and voted on by the membership.

 SECTION 2.
 MEMBERSHIP REQUIREMENTS.